AWS

 Use size to tune compute and database capacity for your single-tenant workload:

-small(default): best for pilot/small-team deployments with moderate repository churn and cost sensitivity.medium: better for sustained ingestion/reindex workloads where worker and codesearch need more headroom.large: for high-ingestion and lower-latency expectations, with bigger tasks and scaled backend/worker replicas.
+small(default): best for pilot/small-team deployments with moderate repository churn and cost sensitivity.
+Aurora and Neptune both usedb.t4g.medium— AWS’s minimum supported burstable size for these engines (dev/test oriented).medium: better for sustained ingestion/reindex workloads where worker and codesearch need more headroom.
+Aurora usesdb.t4g.large; Neptune uses memory-optimizeddb.r6g.large.large: for high-ingestion and lower-latency expectations, with bigger tasks, scaled backend/worker replicas, anddb.r6g.xlargefor both Aurora and Neptune.

 Signals that you should move up a size: